 Two years later, Jacquelyn continued her investigation of pattern-based abstraction at the Cranbrook Academy of Art in Bloomfield Hills, Michigan.
 She received an MFA from the painting department in 2010.
 The same year she was awarded a Fulbright Grant and a position as a Visiting Researcher at Aalto University in Helsinki, Finland.

 In October 2015, Jacquelyn traveled to Botswana with two other American artists for ten days of cultural programming through the Arts in Embassies Program.
 Jacquelyn taught workshops on painting and gave public talks about her work in Maun, Molepolole, and Gaborone.
 Her painting, Scroll VII, 2015, will remain installed at the residence of the U.S. Ambassador to the Republic of Botswana, Earl R. Miller for the duration of his service in Botswana.

-Since 2014, I have been developing a series of scrolls, usually thirty feet in length, based on patterns that mimic weavings and other forms of handiwork.
-The scrolls represent a harmony of opposites, a union of aesthetic traditions rooted in both craft and fine art contexts.
-Explicitly created on paper, a material structure that is accessible yet fragile, these scrolls are photographed in natural and constructed environments.
+In 2014, I began developing a series of scrolls, based on patterns that mimic weavings and other forms of handiwork.
+The scrolls represent a harmony of opposites—a union of aesthetic traditions rooted in both craft and fine art contexts with references to tropes in abstract painting, especially from the 1960s and 1970s.
+Explicitly created on paper—a material structure that is accessible yet fragile—these scrolls are photographed in natural and constructed environments.
 Inside a parking garage or on a bed of snow, the scrolls become interwoven in a community and a specific setting, presenting alternative narratives about how paintings exist in this world.